itsddpanda/CASscanner/README.md

 You would need CAS, - Get CAS from Karvy(https://mfs.kfintech.com/investor/General/ConsolidatedAccountStatement).
 Since this file is password protected, you would need to unlock it and make it password free i.e. opens without password.
 Google "pdf password removal".
 You will get many online tools for it.

 Secondly, goto (https://www.amfiindia.com/nav-history-download) and download Click on "Download Complete NAV Report in Text Format", save it and give it a name "NAVAll.txt".

-Please do not miss it.
+Please do not miss these two.

 #### 0. Starting Fresh or Restart
 Ensure you are starting fresh and if something went wrong in between and you are restarting, follow next line